 - OT500 Old Testament Introduction

 - NT500 New Testament Introduction

-- MT501 Doing Theology in Global Contexts
+- IS503 Practices of Mission

 - ET501 Christian Ethics

-- CH504 The Modern Church in a Global Historical Context
+- CH504 The Modern Church in a Global Historical Context.

 - MC500 Church and Mission in Global Contexts

 Electives (32 units).
 The remaining 32 units of this degree is comprised of courses that befit the student's professional goals.
 These courses may be taken in any of Fuller's three schools.